-Sure, I have a few favorites (keep reading), but when I go into a Trader Joes, it’s as if it’s the first time I’ve stepped outside of the bunker in 15 years.
+I do have a few favorites (keep reading to find out what they are), but when I walk into a Trader Joes, it feels like the first time I’ve left the bunker in 15 years.

-Is it just me, or do you ever feel as if you don’t fit in at Trader Joes?
-Like, they must know I’m not a “regular,” or that I don’t know how to cook quinoa or use organic laundry detergent.
+Do you ever feel like you don’t belong at Trader Joes, or is that just me?
+Like, they must know that I’m not a “regular” or that I don’t know how to cook quinoa or use organic laundry detergent.

 It doesn’t even feel like grocery shopping!

-My Aldi doesn’t have a nautical bell that they ring when they need to open another register, and the constantly unhappy employees at my local Walmart don’t wear tropical shirts or ask me what I’m going to make with my newly purchased Madagascar vanilla and navel oranges like the employees of Trader Joes do!
+My Aldi doesn’t have a nautical bell that they ring when they need to open another register, and the always-grumpy employees at my local Walmart don’t wear tropical shirts or ask me what I’m going to make with my new Madagascar vanilla and navel oranges like the folks at Trader Joes do!

-Then I wondered, how would I describe Trader Joes to someone who had never been there?
+Then I started to think about how I would explain Trader Joe’s to someone who had never been there.

 It’s similar to a high-end convenience store?

-This is precisely why no one ever asks me for assistance with their blog bio.
+This is exactly why no one ever asks me for help with their blog bio.

-So if you Google “what to buy at Trader Joes,” you’ll get three pages of blogs, websites, guides, and tutorials on what TO and NOT TO buy at Trader Joes pop up.
+So, if you Google “what to buy at Trader Joes,” three pages of blogs, websites, guides, and tutorials about what to buy and what not to buy at Trader Joes will come up.